-Balances Represented By: At 31 March 2011 At 31 March 2010 Change in Year
+Balances Represented By: At 31 st March 2012 £M At 31 st March 2011 £M Change in Year £M ZIVI Z.IVI ZIVI Investments (including cash deposits held by Custodian) 671.7 643.0 28.7 Cash balances not forming part of investments assets 16.0 7.3 8.7 Net Current Assets External Investments 4.8 5.5 -0.7 Other Debtors/Creditors -1.0 1.7 -2.7 Net at 31 st March 691.5 657.5 34.0

-£M £M £M

-Investments (including cash deposits held by Custodian) 643.0 600.1 42.9

-Cash held by Ealing Council 7.3 4.5 2.8

-Net Current Assets External Investments 5.5 6.1 -0.6

-Other Debtors/Creditors 1.7 5.4 -3.7

-Net at 31 March 657.5 616.1 41.4

-Overall the London Borough of Ealing Pension Fund (LBEPF) achieved a net surplus for the year 2010/11 of £20.6m (including net investment income).
+Overall the London Borough of Ealing Pension Fund (LBEPF) achieved a net surplus for the year 2011/12 of £31.5m (including net investment income).
 This excludes the effect of the raise in market value on the fund, outlined in detail in the Investment Review elsewhere in this report.
-There was a net increase in the value of the LBEPF of £41.4m as shown in the above table.
+There was a net increase in the value of the LBEPF of £34.0m as shown in the above table.

-The amount of cash held by Ealing Council on behalf of the LBEPF increased by £2.8m during 2010/11.
-This was due to cash being transferred from the council to the Pension Fund in relation to costs arising from early retirements; this was shown in the 09/10 figures above as money due to the Pension fund.
-The value of "in year" pension obligations was met during 2010/11 from the employer and member contributions received without the need to draw on investments.
+The amount of cash held by Ealing Council on behalf of the LBEPF increased by £8.7m during 2011/12.
+This was due to cash being transferred from the council to the Pension Fund for the conversion of Compensatory Added Years Pensions into Fund Benefits and for costs arising from early retirements.
+The value of "in year" pension obligations was met during 2011/12 from the employer and member contributions received without the need to draw on investments.

 The LBEPF receives interest from the Council on its cash balance based on the average return achieved by the Council on its investments.
-This "internal interest" amounted to £35k in 2010/11.
-Individual employers were not charged interest on overdue contributions during the year, due to monthly instalments being received on time.
+This "internal interest" amounted to £53k in 2011/12.
+Individual employers were not charged interest on overdue contributions during the year, due to monthly instalments being received timely.

-At 31 March 2010 there was a debtor balance of £477k in contributions outstanding from employers and a creditor balance of £18k for unpaid benefits.
-There was also £622k for investment and management fees due to be paid by the LBEPF and £1.8m due to the Pension fund over the next few years in relation to early retirement cost implications.
+At 31 March 2011 there was a debtor balance of £364k in contributions outstanding from employers and a creditor balance of £735k for unpaid benefits.
+There was also £672k for investment and management fees due to be paid by the LBEPF.
+The 2010/11 debtor of £1.8m for early retirement cost was paid by the Council during 2011/12.